 For the core tools, inking brushes, nibs, brush pens, pencils, pastels, charcoals, oils, and acrylics have been added.

 For the advanced tools, painterly brushes with impasto canvas, wash, sponge, leather, and other textures were added.

 The Spotty Inker brush family has been added.
 The Spotty Inker brushes were designed to give your digital comics analog flair.
 Soften the edges of your spotted blacks, create rough halftones, or ink the whole image—this update has you covered.

-I’ve been using Manga Studio for comic style work since the app was localized and brought to American audiences by SmithMicro in 2006.
-I’ve always pushed the boundaries of what was primarily an inking app, creating brushes that took the limitations of Manga Studio’s brush engine and smacking them against the wall.
+I’ve been using Clip Studio Paint/Manga Studio for comic style work since the app was localized and brought to American audiences by SmithMicro in 2006.
+I’ve always pushed the boundaries of what was primarily an inking app, creating brushes that took the limitations of Clip and Manga Studio’s brush engine and smacking them against the wall.
 I like to make art apps bleed and Manga Studio has been my target of choice.

 The Painterly brushes are great for mass work or for coloring underneath comic style lineart.
 They create soft edged, blending strokes with light pressure and totally opaque, dense areas of hard edged color with hard strokes.
 Creating soft or hard edges to create emphasis in a painting is as easy as varying pressure with your stylus.
 One tool to do it all – no separate blenders.

 The pencilling tools include shading brushes, layout pencils, and sketching tools of varying hardness replicating analog style effects and workflows.

 The inking tools include a brush that iterates upon my Manga Studio 4 organic inking brush to make the most clean, but analog-looking, inking marks I’ve achieved digitally.
 The Hairpin Sable and Lando Callbrusshian tools are my favorite inkers in any app, ever.